Michele Muratori

 Michele Muratori (born 13 December 1983) is a Sammarinese politician, who was a Captains Regent, serving with Nicola Selva.
-He took office on 1 April 2019 and its ended on 1 October 2019.
+He took office on 1 April 2019 and it ended on 1 October 2019.

 Life

 He is serving as a member of the Grand and General Council.
 Muratori graduated in Political and Social Sciences from the University of Bologna and is a leader of the political party Socialist Democratic Left.
 By profession he is a public employee.